revoltchat/self-hosted/README.md

 reboot
 ```

-Your system is now ready to proceed with installation, but before we continue you should configure your domain.
+Your system is now ready to proceed with installation, but before we continue, you should configure your domain.

 ![Cloudflare DNS configuration](.github/guide/cloudflare-dns.webp)